-Since I’ve been writing this blog I’ve learned a lot about the difference between the theory of sustainable living and the reality.
-In our increasingly interconnected world nothing is straightforward and the distance between us and the nexus of events makes it so distinguish truth from spin.
-It’s a greenwashers dream!
+Since I’ve been publishing this website I’ve learned a lot about the difference between the theory of sustainable living and the reality.
+In our increasingly interconnected world nothing is straightforward and the distance between us and the nexus of events makes it so difficult to distinguish truth from spin.
+It’s a greenwasher’s dream!
 This might be why I keep seeing the same misconceptions repeated over and over again in the media, both social and mainstream, and it’s amazing just how resilient these mis-truths are and how hard it’s proving to replace them with the truth.
 As the saying goes ‘A lie will be half-way around the world before the truth had put it’s socks on’

 Here are a few of my ‘favourite’ mis-truths and misconceptions.
 Please feel free to dispel them at every opportunity!